juliasavritskaya/Installation-instruction/README.md

    ⠀
 **4) Compiling code with cmd**

-   - Open command line (win +r and "cmd" in dialog box)
+  - Open command line (win +r and "cmd" in dialog box).

-  - Go to directory where file with code is located using cd command ( e.g. cd D:\Java projects\Task1)
+  - Go to directory where file with code is located using cd command ( e.g. cd D:\Java projects\Task1).

-  - Enter javac FileName.java (e.g. javac Task1.java or javac by\savritskaya\task1\Task1.java if file is in some package)
+  - Enter javac FileName.java (e.g. javac Task1.java or javac by\savritskaya\task1\Task1.java if file is in some package) .

  If everything is right, file with .class extension should appear in the same directory.
+ If everything is not right - use Google.I know you're smart enough.

  - Enter java FileName in command line (e.g. java Task1 or java by.savritskaya.task1.Task1)